G8BPQ APIs, serial streams, Minicom, TARPN HOST command

 Other G8BPQ APIs

-The node software we're using has several different APIs available, some of which also use the virtual serial port device driver model.
+The node software we're using has several different APIs, some of which also use the virtual device driver model.

 See the G8BPQ resources page

 The second installation is the delivery of G8BPQ's piminicom